41 Best Country Love Songs For Her

 6. “God Gave Me You” by Blake Shelton (2011)

-This song is about meeting someone who feels meant for you.
-Dave Barnes recorded it first, and later Blake Shelton brought it to a much bigger country audience.
-The song is about a man who feels grateful because the right woman came into his life at the right time.
-Play it for her when you want to say that meeting her changed everything.
+It’s about meeting someone who feels meant for you.
+Dave Barnes recorded the song first, and later Blake Shelton brought it to a much bigger country audience.
+In the song, the man feels grateful because the right woman came into his life at the right time.
+Play it when you want to say that meeting her changed everything.

 7. “Amazed” by Lonestar (1999)